xavierlacot/joli.js/README.markdown

 Please use GitHub in order to report bugs, but you may also ask for help on how to use joli.js by sending me a mail directly.
 My email address is xavier@lacot.org.

 ## Changelog

+### Version 0.3 - 2011-07-22
+* added a lot of unit tests [in the demonstration application](https://github.com/xavierlacot/joli.js-demo/).
+Most ORM features are now unit-tested.
+* selection now return object collections
+* added support for several hydratation modes
+* joli.js now validates through [jshint](http://jshint.com/)
+* introduced joli.model.truncate(), which empties the table associated to a model
+* introduced joli.record.get(), which allows to acces one record's properties
+* made joli.query.join() able to complete the joined field names in the format table.field
+* fixed joli.query.whereIn() which was buggy for textual values
+* fixed a variable-reference bug in joli.record.save(), which led to an inconsistent behavior of joli.record.isChanged()

 ### Version 0.2 - 2011-06-20